Tortuga Foundation

 Key Takeaways for Grant Writers

-• No public application process exists: The Tortuga Foundation does not accept unsolicited grant applications and only funds preselected organizations.
+No public application process exists: The Tortuga Foundation does not accept unsolicited grant applications and only funds preselected organisations.
 Traditional grant writing strategies will not work with this funder.

-• Geographic concentration matters: The foundation strongly prioritizes conservation work in the northeastern United States.
-Organizations working outside this region are less likely to be considered unless they address climate/energy policy at a national level.
+Geographic concentration matters: The foundation strongly prioritises conservation work in the northeastern United States.
+Organisations working outside this region are less likely to be considered unless they address climate/energy policy at a national level.

-• Four core program areas: Focus is clearly defined around land and water conservation, climate and clean energy, regenerative agriculture, and reproductive health.
-Organizations outside these areas should not expect funding.
+Four core programme areas: Focus is clearly defined around land and water conservation, climate and clean energy, regenerative agriculture, and reproductive health.
+Organisations outside these areas should not expect funding.

-• Established organizations favored: Grant recipients include both major national organizations and smaller regional groups, but all demonstrate established track records and proven impact in their fields.
+Established organisations favoured: Grant recipients include both major national organisations and smaller regional groups, but all demonstrate established track records and proven impact in their fields.

 References